-The following section describes the payments and benefits that would have become payable to our NEOs, other than Mr. Del Rio, in connection with a termination of their employment and/or a change in control of our
+The following section describes the payments and benefits that would have become payable to our NEOs in connection with a termination of their employment and/or a change in control of our Company occurring on

-Company occurring on December 31, 2023.
+December 31, 2024.
 Please see "Compensation Discussion and Analysis" for a discussion of how the level of these payments and benefits was determined.